NotBrianZach/bza/README.md

       - againFresh=run quiz loop again, don't log
 5. get User Input (default options)

+- TODO mode where gpt pretends not to know and asks you to teach it

 ## Command Line Tooling (bza)
 - <> = required argument, [] = optional arguments, ;; = comment (not part of command)
 - bza resume <bookmarkName> [timestamp] ;; (bookmarkName usually = title, timesteamp defaults to most recent) resumes from an old bookmark, creating a new one